Live Online and On-Demand Trainings

 Live Online Trainings – Engage with like-minded individuals and trainers in a real-time interactive online learning experience

-Design Thinking for Dynamic Youth Work Wednesday, May 22, 2019
+Design Thinking for Dynamic Youth Work Recorded on Wednesday, July 10, 2019

+Design thinking is a process that broadens your perspective and helps you create better solutions no matter the type of problem.
+Learning how to think outside the box will help you reframe your work and challenge those status quo assumptions.
 Design thinking skills will help you in your own life as well as in your work with youth.
-Learning how to think outside the box will help you reframe your work and challenge those status quo assumptions.
 You can encourage youth to be open-minded and try new things by role modeling these creative design thinking strategies.
 Join us to learn how to communicate with youth in ways that promote intrinsic motivation, and consider how reframing the way you do your work to be more collaborative and creative is itself a form of self-care.

-Gender Literacy for Inclusive Youth Work Wednesday, June 26, 2019
+Gender Literacy for Inclusive Youth Work Recorded on Wednesday, June 26, 2019

 This training will help you learn how to intentionally create safe and supportive environments that are inclusive to all.
 You’ll learn about gender identity, the differences between sex and gender, commonly held myths, and how to eliminate micro-aggressive language.
 You’ll leave with tools to support all youth to feel safe to be themselves with you and in your program spaces – no matter their gender identity.
 Are you in?